stziopa/the-black-box/README.md

 *In order to reduce carbon-dioxide emissions we must rise awareness of the way energy is produced and delivered.
 How our daily routines would change if we were forced to reduce our energy consumption?
 How long will it take until we reach the zero and what will be next?*

-The project has been developed during the 11th edition of PIF camp (27 July – 2 August 2025) in Soča, Slovenia.
+The project has been developed during the 11th edition of [PIF camp](https://pif.camp/what-is-pifcamp/) (27 July – 2 August 2025) in Soča, Slovenia.
-Special thanks to Berhard Rasinger's for his Energy Awareness workshop and assembly help and to Uroš from PIFcamp team for showing the web app.
+Special thanks to [Berhard Rasinger](https://www.br-laser.com)'s for his Energy Awareness workshop and assembly help and to Uroš from PIF camp team for demoing the web app.

 ## BOM
 + ESP8266 development board